mrozekma/git-web-link/README.md

-# bitbucket-link README
+# git-web-link README

-This is the README for your extension "bitbucket-link".
+This is the README for your extension "git-web-link".
 After writing up a brief description, we recommend including the following sections.

 ## Features